amabdulr/CNWG/ReviewYourChunks.md

 1. **Read the provided content.** Each content block includes a Heading (referred to as Title) with an associated infotype in parentheses (e.g., *Create a transaction (Task)*).
 The text that follows the title is called the chunk.
 2. **Identify the Information Type.** The five types are Task, Process, Principle, Concept, and Reference.
 Each type is defined in the Information Types and Titling Rules section.
-3. **Evaluate the Title.** Check that the title adheres to the TITLE RULES for its specified infotype.
+3. **Evaluate the Title.** Check the title against **every individual** TITLE RULE for its specified infotype.
+Evaluate each rule separately and mark it ✅ (pass) or ❌ (fail).
+If **any** rule fails, the overall verdict is **Action Required**.
 4. **Check for the `<shortdesc>` tag.**
    - If `<shortdesc>` is missing entirely, output:
      **"❌ No `<shortdesc>` found."**
+   - If `<shortdesc>` is present, evaluate it against the Short Description Rules for the identified infotype.
+In particular:
+     - ✅ or ❌ — Does it begin with an appropriate action verb?
+Each infotype specifies which verbs are acceptable.
+If it does not begin with one of these, mark ❌.
+       - **Concept**: "Explains", "Describes" — e.g., *Explains how SGT inline tagging works on access points.*
+       - **Task**: "Configure", "Verify", "Enroll" — e.g., *Enroll a Crosswork Data Gateway instance into Crosswork Cloud.*
+       - **Process**: "Describes" — e.g., *Describes the SNMP handshake, the actors, and the various stages.*
+       - **Reference**: "Lists", "Provides" — e.g., *Lists the supported device configuration modes.*
+       - **Principle**: "Outlines", "Consider" — e.g., *Outlines the best practices for firewall configuration.*
+     - ✅ or ❌ — Is it 1–2 sentences and 20–50 words?
-5. **Evaluate the Chunk.** Verify that the chunk meets the CHUNK RULES for its corresponding infotype.
+5. **Evaluate the Chunk.** Verify that the chunk meets **every individual** CHUNK RULE for its corresponding infotype.
+Evaluate each rule separately and mark it ✅ (pass) or ❌ (fail).
 6. **Assess the Content Organization.** Ensure the chunk follows the prescribed order and structure outlined in the Content Organization rules for that infotype.
+7. **Check for markup artifacts.** Scan the entire content for stray or invalid markup such as XML processing instructions (`<?...?>`), broken tags, orphaned attributes, or editor-specific artifacts.
+Flag any found.
-7. **Present your analysis in the following format:**
+8. **Present your analysis in the following format:**
    - A Bold statement indicating if any action is needed: **Action Required** or **No Action Required**.
+If **any single rule** is violated, the verdict MUST be **Action Required**.
    - A quick summary that summarizes the analysis that follows.
 Present points as a bulletted list for easy reading.
    - A second-level Markdown heading with the Title in bold, followed by the information type in bold in parentheses.
-   - A detailed analysis explaining whether the title complies with the TITLE RULES.
+   - A **rule-by-rule** analysis of the title against each TITLE RULE, with ✅ or ❌ for each rule and an explanation.
-   - A detailed analysis explaining whether the shortdesc complies with the short description RULES.
+   - A **rule-by-rule** analysis of the shortdesc against each Short Description RULE, with ✅ or ❌ for each rule and an explanation.
-   - A detailed analysis explaining whether the chunk complies with the CHUNK RULES.
+   - A **rule-by-rule** analysis of the chunk against each CHUNK RULE, with ✅ or ❌ for each rule and an explanation.
    - A detailed analysis explaining whether the chunk adheres to the Content Organization rules.
    - A cleanly rewritten content that incorporates all these changes but still does not miss anything from the original.
-8. Close with a final query, "Would you like me to rewrite the content for you based on the guidelines above?" and if agreed, rewrite such that nothing is missed from the original.
+The rewrite MUST follow the Output Format specified for the infotype.
+9. **Always include a full rewrite.** After the analysis, you MUST provide a complete rewrite of the content that applies all identified fixes.
+Do not ask the user whether they want a rewrite — always include it.

+**IMPORTANT — Output format rules:**
+- All output (analysis and rewrite) MUST be in **plain Markdown**.
+Never output XML tags, XML structure, or XML formatting.
+- Strip all XML tags from the content when presenting it.
+Convert XML structure into clean Markdown (headings, bullets, paragraphs).
+- If the source content contains XML artifacts (processing instructions, conrefs, feature IDs, etc.), remove or convert them to plain text in the rewrite.
 ---
 # Information Types and Titling Rules

 ### Concept

-> 1. Read the user-provided content carefully.
-> 2. Identify the core **term or concept** that needs to be explained.
-This term will be used to generate the **title**.
-> 3. Rewrite the content as a **Concept Information Type**, following the detailed rules below:

----

 ## **Concept Information Type Guidelines**

-Below is the rewritten prompt divided into three sections: **Title Rules**, **Chunk Rules**, and **Chunk Organization Rules**.

 ---